nicholassm/disruptor-rs/README.md

             e.price = 42.0;
         }
     });

-}// At this point, the Producer instance goes out of scope and when the
- // processor is done handling all events then the Disruptor is dropped
+    // At this point, the Producer instance goes out of scope and when the processor is done handling all events, the Disruptor is dropped as well.
- // as well.
+}
 ```

 ## Pinning Threads and Dependencies Between Processors